rebelsky/csc151/outlines/summaries/prepost.md

-We consider preconditions and programming techniques for ensuring that preconditions are met.
+We revisit preconditions.
+We then consider programming techniques for ensuring that preconditions are met.